thoelkef/visualstudio-docs.de-de/docs/sharepoint/walkthrough-creating-a-workflow-with-association-and-initiation-forms.md

     }
     ```

-6. Replace the `GetInitiationData` method with the following example:
+6. Ersetzen Sie die `GetInitiationData` Methode mit dem folgenden Beispiel:

     ```vb
     ' This method is called when the user clicks the button to start the workflow.